Final-Project-bb/FairPolitics/README.md

 			    <br> Is not the name of a user.
 			    <br> Is not the name of a computer.
 			    <br> Is changed regularly.
-			    <br> Is different from previous passwords.."
+			    <br> Is different from previous passwords..

     - To run this project basically you'll required to open 3 different bash terminals and execute 3 commands
         <br> 1.
 Run DBinit.sh script (located in DB Folder, can be run from bash terminal by command: ```./DB/DBinit.sh```.